Tree Facts

 Story of the Tree

-One of these trees stands with a Senator Cal Anderson Memorial plaque, commemorating the late senator.
+One Kwanzan cherry tree is dedicated to the memory of Senator Cal Anderson.
 Senator Cal Anderson was a Vietnam War veteran who became Washington's first openly gay state legislator.
 One of his priorities was extending the state civil rights law to include the LGBTQ community.